How to Install PHP and PHP-FPM on Ubuntu 24.04

 We are going to show you how to install PHP and PHP-FPM on Ubuntu 24.04.
-PHP, or Hypertext Preprocessor, is a popular open-source programming language used mostly for online development.
+PHP, or Hypertext Preprocessor, is a popular open-source programming language used mostly for online development, for example on WordPress hosting.
 The only PHP implementation of PHP FastCGI that is really helpful for websites with a lot of traffic is PHP.
-At the end of this guide, you should be ready to go with PHP running on your server.
+At the end of this guide, you should be ready to go with PHP running on your server on our VPS hosting.

 Before that, check our instruction on how to set up a server on Ubuntu.